 There is no prescribed textbook for this course.
-Students will be referred in lectures to academic articles, reported cases, statues, and relevant sections of various textbooks which are available in the Law Library.
-Students will find it useful to obtain their own copies of the following statutes:
+Students will be referred in lectures to academic articles, reported cases, statues, and relevant sections of various textbooks, notably but not exclusively those listed below, all of which are available in the Law Library.